Guinness World Records™

 Transformation and centralization

-To give you an impression, the organisation currently has over 40,000 records in their database and continues to receive 1,000 new applications every week from 174 countries, with over 6,000 records being approved annually.
+To give you an impression, the organization currently has over 40,000 records in their database and continues to receive 1,000 new applications every week from 174 countries, with over 6,000 records being approved annually.
 As such, the business was keen to improve efficiencies and centralize its record management operations, which was the reason Dept entered the game.

 The business objective was clear.
 Transforming the processes for creating and managing records, by using a centralized tool to speed up customer response times, drive predictable results and improve the accuracy and re-use of information.
 This is why we recommended a centralized content management hub that would go beyond simply managing records.
 A system that would meet Guinness World Records’ record management objectives and also enable accessibility of all the stored information to be used across its digital touchpoints is what we proposed.